rentify/chef-wkhtmltopdf/README.md

 You can then SSH into the running VM using the `vagrant ssh BOX` command.

 The VM can easily be stopped and deleted with the `vagrant destroy` command.
 Please see the official [Vagrant documentation](http://docs.vagrantup.com/v2/cli/index.html) for a more in depth explanation of available commands.

+All vagrant up BOX commands will use VirtualBox with the exception of ubuntu14* boxes being able to use either VirtualBox or Parallels depending on what your local provider is set to.

 ## Contributing